microchad/bw/src/routes/docs/regenerating-entropy-grids.md

 # Regenerating Entropy Grids

-## Deterministic grid regeneration
+## Deterministic grid recreation

 The Entropy Grid Generator provides the option - when creating your Entropy Grid - to choose Deterministic entropy.
-By using 128-bits of entropy in the creation of these grids (the same level used when generating 12-word Bitcoin seed backups with 128 dice rolls) we have the ability to simultaneously generate 12 words Regeneration Phrases which allow users to write down a backup to their Entropy Grid in plain text.
-These Regeneration Phrases are automatically added to the bottom of Deterministic Entropy Grids during generation.
+By using 128-bits of entropy in the creation of these grids (the same level used when generating 12-word Bitcoin seed backups with 128 dice rolls) we have the ability to simultaneously generate 12-word Recovery Phrases that gives a plain text backup.
+Recovery Phrases are automatically added to the bottom of Deterministic Entropy Grids during generation.

-NB: Maximum Entropy Grids use 19580-bits of entropy.
-It is not possible to offer regenerative recovery phrases with this level of randomness.

 ![reg1](/regeneration1.png)
 <caption>An example of a 12-word Grid Recovery Phrase.
 You don't have to use this Recovery Phrase, but the option is there if you want to</caption>